 E-mark certification, also known as E/e-mark certification, is a mandatory certification imposed by the European Common Market (including EU member states and some non-EU countries) on motor vehicles, their safety parts and components, noise emissions, exhaust gases, and other related items.

-This certification aims to ensure driving safety and environmental protection, requiring relevant products to comply with the provisions of EU Directives (EEC Directives) and United Nations EconoMIC Commission for Europe (UNECE) RegULations (ECE Regulation).
+This certification aims to ensure driving safety and environmental protection, requiring relevant products to comply with the provisions of EU Directives (EEC Directives) and United Nations Economic Commission for Europe (UNECE) Regulations (ECE Regulation).

 Upon passing the certification, products will be issued a conformity certificate and are eligible for sale in the European market.